 As economies roar back to life, demand for temporary workers has now reached its highest in 23 years, according to astudy by KPMG and REC.
 Supply struggles to keep up with worker shortages across the US and UK in the wake of the pandemic and policy changes in employment and immigration.

-With these polarising factors, there has been no better time for hirers of high-volume workforces to challenge their approach to its management.
+With these polarising factors, there has been no better time for hirers of shift-based workforces to challenge their approach to its management.